MeasureOSS/Measure/README.md

 ## What is Measure?

 At its core Measure is, for lack of a better term, a contributor relationship management system.
 Measure consists of easy to understand widgets that can be arbitrarily displayed to build dashboards.
-It allows you to understand how people as individuals and as organizations are interacting with open source projects.
+It allows you to understand how people as individuals and as organizations are interacting with open source projects on GitHub.
 It’s metrics that focus not only on code, but on contributors.

 Screenshot: ![MeasureOSS demo](https://github.com/MeasureOSS/Measure/blob/master/assets/img/MeasureOSS-11052017.png)